hydro-project/hydroplane/docs/examples.rst

 Making Sure It Worked
 ^^^^^^^^^^^^^^^^^^^^^

+The chat server and clients don't have any public interfaces, so we'll to look at their logs to make sure they're working.

 In the ``docker`` runtime:

 .. code-block:: bash

-    # Check that processes exist
+    # Check that processes exist; should see a server container and two client containers
     docker ps

     # Check the server's logs.
 It should report that it's ready.